 Many works in classical music have three or more movements or sections.
 A short pause usually falls in between each of them.
 It is customary not to clap during these short pauses.
 To find out the number of movements (and the corresponding number of pauses) in a given piece, turn to the program page in your program book.
 You will find that each work is subdivided by movement (usually indicated by tempo markings in Italian).
 After the last movement, clap to your heart’s content.

-Pagers and cellular phones should be turned off before entering the theatre.
+Cellular phones and other electronic devices should be silenced before entering the theatre.
 Other potentially distracting devices, such as a watch with an alarm, should also be silenced.
 Please contact the house manager before entering the theatre if emergency notification may be required.

-No still cameras, video cameras or tape recorders are permitted at any RPO performance.
-All equipment should be checked with the house manager prior to entering the auditorium.
+No still cameras, video cameras, or tape recorders are permitted at any RPO performance.
+All equipment should be checked with the house manager prior to entering the theatre.

 In an effort to help reduce distracting noises and enhance the concert-going experience, Wegmans provides complimentary Halls cough suppressant tablets (subject to availability) to patrons attending all concerts.
 Cough drop dispensers are located in the main and balcony lobbies of the Eastman Theatre.
 Please see an usher or the house manager at the Performance Hall at Hochstein if you desire a cough tablet.